Prakasam district: Climate

+Flora and Fauna

+The total forest area is 4,42,073 Ha. which forms 30.86% of the total geographical area.
+Orchids, casuarinas and cashew plantations are common in the coastal areas.
+The Nallamalla forest has wildlife including tigers.

+Irrigation

+Nagarjuna Sagar Project and Krishna Western Delta are major irrigation projects.
+Mopadu Reservoir, Paleru-Bitragunta Anicut, and Cumbum Tank are major sources of medium irrigation.
+798 minor irrigation tanks support an ayacut of 89,267 Hectares.

+Mineral resources

+Chimakurthi is known for its granite reserves.
+Markapur is India's main slate-manufacturing town.
+The minerals found in the district are Baryte, iron ore, quartz, and silica sand.

 Demographics

-As of the 2011 census of India, the district had a population of 3,397,448 with a density of 193 persons per sq.km.
-The total population constitute, 17,14,764 males and 16,82,684 females –a ratio of 981 females per 1000 males.
+As of the 2011 census of India, the undivided district had a population of 3,397,448 with a density of 193 persons per sq.km.
+The total population constitute 17,14,764 males and 16,82,684 females –a ratio of 981 females per 1000 males.
 The total urban population is 664,582 (19.56%).
 There are 19,04,435 literates with a literacy rate of 63.08%.

-After bifurcation the district had a population of 22,88,026, of which 444,865 (19.44%) lived in urban areas.
+After bifurcation, the district had a population of 22,88,026, of which 444,865 (19.44%) lived in urban areas.
 Prakasam district had a sex ratio of 971 females per 1000 males.
 Scheduled Castes and Scheduled Tribes make up 537,159 (23.48%) and 88,209 (3.86%) of the population respectively.

-At the time of the 2011 census, 93.88% of the population spoke Telugu and 5.05% Urdu as their first language.
+At the time of the 2011 census, 93.88% of the population spoke Telugu and 5.05% Urdu as their first language in the undivided district.

 Economy

-The Gross District Domestic Product (GDDP) of the district is ₹35962 crore and it contributes 6.9% to the Gross State Domestic Product (GSDP).
+The Gross District Domestic Product (GDDP) of the undivided district is ₹35962 crore and it contributes 6.9% to the Gross State Domestic Product (GSDP).
 For the FY 2013–14, the per capita income at current prices was ₹85765.
 The primary, secondary and tertiary sectors of the district contribute ₹12875 crore, ₹7897 crore and ₹15190 crore, respectively.
 The major products contributing to the GVA of the district from agriculture and allied services are, tobacco, paddy, chillies, batavia, milk, meat and fisheries.
 The GVA to the industrial and service sector is contributed from construction, minor minerals, unorganised trade and ownership of dwellings.